 Group Therapy for ADHD

-Group therapy will involve a therapist and co-therapist working across groups of 6-12 people.
+Group therapy will involve a therapist and co-therapist working across groups of 6 to 12 people.
 The aim of group therapy is to provide valuable insight into the progress and coping mechanisms of others with the condition.
 This can help identify and allow individuals to understand their own ADHD, within an open and supportive environment.
 Group therapy will encourage someone to work on more positive patterns of thinking that can help to alleviate unwanted symptoms of the disorder.